davidmcbee/UFOs/README.md

 The web page works as designed and overall, is pretty good.
 There is one fairly material drawback to this web page though.

 ### Drawback
 the filters are not forgiving at all to the way a user might enter a filter value.
-The capitalization and spelling need to be exact.
+The capitalization and spelling need to be an exact match to the data.
 This is not very user friendly.
-Looking at figure 8, if el cajon is entered in the city filter it works fine.
+Looking at figure 8, if el cajon is entered, like pictured in the city filter it works fine.
 ![](https://github.com/davidmcbee/UFOs/blob/master/static/images/drawback1.png)